therealssj/blog/content/statement/Skycoin PSA - Onwards and upwards.md

-Of course, none of this can be achieved without you, the SkyFleet community.
+Of course, none of this can be achieved without you, the Skyfleet community.
 We will be calling on you to help as much as possible in the future.
 Stay tuned, stay ready.